There are many ways one can make lists to become more productive. Let me show the most efficient ones with 4 questions.

 If necessary, try different methods for a week or more before making your final decision.

-Don’t let perfection delay your start, but don’t get too attach to your first attempts either.
+Don’t let perfection delay your start, but don’t get too attached to your first attempts either.

 What should be on these lists?